 If you are not familiar with the term assignment contract or wholesaling, it is a very common today-money strategy to tie up a property and assign your equitable interest in the property to another investor.
 Many new investors use this strategy to contract a property because it requires very little money down and because they do not intend to acquire the property themselves.
 The equitable interest in the property, by means of the contract, has value and the wholesaler earns a fee for the assignment.

 I recently had the opportunity to wholesale a property in Fort Worth from a unique source, a property tax lien lender.
 If you are not familiar with tax lien lenders, they are unique to Texas, Virginia, and Nevada.
 In Texas, the lender is allowed to loan money to the property owner in order to pay delinquent property taxes.
 In exchange, the lender takes a first lien position on the property, called a transfer tax lien, which supersedes any other liens on that property.
 That’s right, a Super Lien!
-It’s a great way for a property owner to take control of their finances if they have a shortfall in their budget, and are unable to pay their property taxes.
+It’s a great way for property owners to take control of their finances if they have a shortfall in their budget, and are unable to pay their property taxes.
 However, it can also prove risky to the property owner as the lender can foreclose if payments to the lender become excessively delinquent.
 Like mortgage companies, these lenders are not in the business of foreclosure, they are in the business of lending money.
 But like mortgage companies, they do foreclose on property owners.
 Where there is a foreclosure there is an opportunity for investors like me and you.

 There are many complexities of the tax lien laws in the Texas Tax Code that I will leave for another blog post.
 However, for context, it helps to understand that a tax lien lender in Texas can foreclose a property through non-judicial processes quickly.
 Then offers to sell the property at a county property tax auction, subject to a 6-month or 2-year redemption period, depending on the property owner’s exemption status.
 If the property does not sell at the auction, the lender takes the property back and adds it to its inventory of struck-off properties.
 This is where I found my opportunity.
 The lender foreclosed on a property, it didn’t sell at auction, the lender took it back and added it to their portfolio of REOs.